Dance with You (Nachna Tere Naal)

 "Dance with You (Nachna Tere Naal)" is the debut single of Rishi Rich Project, which consisted of Jay Sean, Juggy D, and Rishi Rich.
-Produced by Rich, the song was released on 8 September 2003 and peaked at number 12 on the UK Singles Charts.
+Produced by Rich, the song was released on 8 September 2003 and peaked at number 12 on the UK Singles Chart.
 It was later included on Sean's debut album, Me Against Myself (2004), and on Rich's album Rishi Rich Project.

 Background

 The lyrics are in both English and Punjabi, with Sean singing the English lyrics and Juggy singing the Punjabi lyrics.

 Music video

 The music video for the song features Sean, Juggy and Rich setting up a block party in a London neighbourhood.
 In a small scene, the British Asian football freestyler Abbas Farid is also featured juggling with a soccer ball.